gboes/gboes.github.io/tools/ereader.md

 I thought about this for a long time -- the reason that I am writing now is that I think I cracked it.
 My current solution to these problems centres around a device by a Chinese company called Onyx, the Boox Max 3.
 It is a 13" (ca. A4) eInk tablet that runs Android 9.0, exactly the same operating system that runs a lot of phones and some conventional tablets.
 I bought my first eReader in 2010, and tried to build this setup since at least 2014, when I invested a scholarship into a Boox M96.
 That ultimately failed, and likewise did later attempts to achieve this with a Kindle.
 But in late 2020, I wanted to give it another shot (because what do you do in a pandemic?) and I got my hands on a reMarkable 2 eInk tablet.
 That didn't work either, but I realized that Onyx had considerably improved their devices.
 Begrudgingly I decided to give them another shot (it was Christmas after all), and to my amazement, it finally works.

 As you can probably tell, this is not an advertisement for Onyx, and I am not sponsored them nor anyone else.
-My experience with the M96 made me reluctant to ever buy from them again, and I don't think they are a particular nice company &ndash; more on that below.
+My experience with the M96 made me reluctant to ever buy from them again, and I don't think they are a particular nice company &mdash; more on that below.
 But in the end I am just glad I can finally do what I wanted all along.
 If this article is useful to somebody who wants to rethink the way they consume or create text, that is all I want to achieve.
 More incidentally, that the [Max 3 supports Termux](#bonus-emacs-via-termux) might also be interesting to coders or people who could use an eInk screen in a DIY project.

 ## Basics: eInk
 If you already know what eInk is, just [skip this section](#the-boox-max-3---and-its-price-drop). eInk screens have been around for a while, mainly popularized through Amazon's Kindle.
 What I am describing here is centred around a device that uses the same technology, but unlike the Kindle, is not part of a book retail ecosystem.

 The most common computer screens are backlit: that means they have an approximately uniform light source that is then manipulated to yield what you see on a screen.
 By digitally controlling how much of the uniform backlight is filtered out (e.g. using liquid crystals), the image on a screen can change.
-These changes can happen extremely fast &ndash; images can be redrawn hundreds of times per second.
+These changes can happen extremely fast &mdash; images can be redrawn hundreds of times per second.
 But without the backlight, the screen remains black.

 An eInk display, on the other hand, does not use a backlight.
 It rearranges "digital ink particles" that just reflect whatever light hits the screen, like toner or ink paper would.
 At least for my reading experience, this makes a significant difference.
 You are not looking into a light source.
 A situation where this difference becomes obvious is when you take the screen outside, for example to read on a park bench.
 On a sunny day, it will be hard to read on most laptop screens, but no issue at all with an ereader, where the reflected sunlight is not competing with a backlight.
 Not having a backlight also means that you do not need power to keep your images alive: the screen only draws power to change what it displays.